Select a Course Below

-Warning: The absolute-value notation is bars, not parentheses or brackets.
-Use the proper notation; the other notations do not mean the same thing.
+Note: The absolute-value notation is a pair of bars, not a pair of parentheses, brackets, or curly-braces.
+Make sure to use the proper notation; the other notations do not mean the same thing.

 It is important to note that the absolute value bars do NOT work in the same way as do parentheses.
-Whereas –(–3) = +3, this is NOT how it works for absolute value:
+Whereas −(−3) = +3, this is NOT how it works for absolute value, as the following example illustrates.

 −| −3 | = −(+3)